malcolm-kee/kl-react/README.md

 To run the site locally,

 1. clone the repo
-2. add a `env.development` file in project root with the following keys:
+2. add a `.env.development` file in project root with the following keys:

 ```
 GITHUB_TOKEN=<Github_Token>